kary2003/MarketAnalysis/README.md

 # Market Analysis

-You has been asked to analyze the financial data of the companies in the S&P 500.
+You have been asked to analyze the financial data of the companies in the S&P 500.
 Specifically, to find and plot the following:

 1. A pie chart of the S&P 500 company sector distribution